 Asthma attacks (worsening of asthma symptoms) can be triggered by allergies, which can temporarily increase the inflammation of the airways in a susceptible person.

 What Is an Allergy?

-An allergy is the immune system's reaction when exposed to what is otherwise a harmless substance, such as plant pollen, mold, or animal hair, skin or saliva.
-The immune system acts as a body defense, yet for people with allergies, the immune system treats these substances, called "allergens," as if they are harmful, causing a disruption to normal body functions.
+An allergy is the immune system's reaction when exposed to what is otherwise a harmless substance, such as plant pollen, mold, or animal hair, skin, or saliva.
+The immune system acts as a body defense, yet for people with allergies, the immune system treats these things, called allergens, as if they are harmful, causing a disruption to normal body functions.
 Allergens are what trigger a series of reactions by the immune system during an allergic reaction.

 What Allergies Cause Asthma?

-Inhaled Allergens.
+Inhaled allergens.
 The most important allergens for people with allergic asthma appear to be those asthma triggers that are inhaled.
-Hay fever or seasonal allergic rhinitis occurs when a person comes in contact with an allergen or a substance that he or she is sensitive to.
+Hay fever or seasonal allergic rhinitis occurs when a person comes in contact with an allergen or a substance that they are sensitive to.
 Common inhaled allergens include:

 - Animal dander (skin, saliva)